 Sign up now, and do business without borders.

-Imagine you need to import a shipment of umbrellas from China to the UK.
-The goods cost £15,000, and the shipping and insurance costs £7,000.
+Imagine you need to import a shipment of garden umbrellas from Russia to the US.
+The goods cost $28,000.

-If you need to pay import duty on a delivery, UK customs will automatically let Royal Mail or your courier know, and they’ll contact you.
+If you need to pay import duty on a delivery, US customs will automatically let you or your courier know, and they’ll contact you.
 They’ll tell you how much you need to pay, and when it’s due, so you won’t need to worry about calculating it yourself (unless you think a mistake has been made).

 To save time, you can usually get your supplier to send the shipping invoice before the delivery.
-This means you can let Royal Mail or your courier know beforehand, and pay the charges before the goods arrive to the UK.
+This means you can let CBP or your courier know beforehand, and pay the charges before the goods arrive to the US.

 And if you need to pay your shipping invoice in a different currency, TransferWise for Business can get you a better deal.
 By sending your money at the best possible exchange rate, TransferWise can save you up to 19x more than PayPal.

 Get the best possible exchange rate when paying for imports in foreign currencies.